MuhammadBilalAkbar/flutter_map_package/README.md

   and longitude is declared.
     - onPressed property of MaterialButton uses `mapController.move(london, 18)` to move the mapController to specific city as london here.
-    - zmove accepts latlng and zoom as its properties.
 - Second child is also a `Row` which has two `MaterialButton`s.
-    - First button is for fitBounds using `mapController.fitBounds()`. onPressed of this button has following code:
+    - First button is for fitBounds using `mapController.fitCamera()`. onPressed of this button has following code:

      ```dart